20,623 LBS Collected from Market

 BEST PRACTICES - Many people freeze their compost and toss it in, inside a paper bag.
 Perfect!*

 • NO Plastics, Twist-Ties*

 • NO Organic PLA "Compostable" Wares*

 BEST PRACTICES & NOTES

 • Fresh Scraps 🙂 - We anticipate our collections to be a part of a weekly routine of composting: ie. we don't want month-old soups from refrigerator clean outs.
 Nature won't mind it, but our network of schools and gardens may. :-/

 • Frozen Scraps - We are finding that many patrons freeze their scraps.
 This is a very clean and simple way to avoid any drips or fruit flies.
 Frozen or fresh is good for us.

-• Paper or Plastic? - Paper bags are our favorite.
-We just throw them in to the compost pile :).
+• Paper or Plastic? - Paper bags work well for us.
+We just throw them into the compost pile :).
 We will accept plastic bags if it is easiest for you.
-We will just reach in and grab the plastic bag, entering compost into the pile.
+Please don't tie bags. so we can just reach in and grab the plastic bag to empty it into the compost pile.
 DO NOT TIE BAGS! 🙂

 • Compostable PLA Plastic Bags - NO, we don't want them anymore.
 We suspect that they have the "forever" chemical PFAS, and that is something we don't want in our soil.
 We will accept them, but they will not be composted - they will be thrown away.
 DO NOT TIE BAGS!